 5. Mechanical, Insulation, & Drywall (2-3 weeks)

-Plumbing, electrical, gas and the HVAC system can now be installed.
+Here, the house-building timeline advances as the plumbing, electrical systems, and HVAC are installed.
 Much of what’s happening in your new home at this point can happen parallel to each other.
 You’ll have different specialties working in your home at one time, getting everything in its place.

 The placement of interior and exterior outlets, light switches, and lights will be finalized and installed.
-At this time, you will want to conduct a walk-through to make sure there are enough and the placement is optimal, don’t wait until the final walk-through.
+Make sure you conduct a walk-through to confirm the placement of outlets, light switches, and lights.

 Next up are the insulation and drywall.
 The walls and ceiling will make your construction project really start looking like a house at this point and things will begin getting more finely tuned.